fabrizio-ottati/fabrizio-ottati.dev/content/blog/northpole/index.md

     caption="An example of overlay architecture."
 >}}

-Suppose you want to multiply 3 matrices, A, B and C. Your goal is to maximize the number of processing engines (PEs) being used in your architecture.
+Suppose you want to multiply 3 matrices, A, B and C. Your goal is to maximize the number of processing engines (PEs) being used in your architecture at any time.
 A PE in nothing but a MAC unit with a bunch of registers and memories around.
-In an overlay accelerator, you would map as many PEs as possible to comput A\*B, store this partial matrix off-chip (or somewhere else with a fancier memory hierarchy), retrieve it later and use it to comput the final product (A\*B)\*C. Cool, but you need to store a (possibly) huge matrix off-chip and then retrieve, which costs a lot of time and energy!
+In an overlay accelerator, you would map as many PEs as possible to compute A\*B, store this partial matrix off-chip (or somewhere else with a fancier memory hierarchy), retrieve it later and use it to compute the final product (A\*B)\*C. Cool, but you need to store a (possibly) huge matrix off-chip and then retrieve it, which costs a lot of time and energy!

 {{<